-It’s worth noting that you wouldn’t retarget someone who downloaded an ebook and never took another action the same as someone who booked a demo and then ghosted you.
+It’s worth noting that you wouldn’t use remarketing tactics to someone who downloaded an ebook and never took another action the same as someone who booked a demo and then ghosted you.
 The key is to determine how to deliver the most relevant marketing tactics to get someone to do what you want.

 Pro tip: When you are running a remarketing campaign, segment your message depending on where they fall in the customer journey.
 But more on that later.

-Let’s take a look at some ways you can use B2B remarketing strategies to drive conversions.
-Before digging in, remember—to remarket to a contact, you have to have previously marketed to them, and they’ve had to engaged somewhere along the buyer journey.
+Let’s take a look at some ways you can use remarketing strategies to drive conversions.
+Before digging in, remember—to remarket to a contact, you have to have previously marketed to them, and they’ve had to engage with your somewhere along the buyer's journey.
 The way you remarket to that lead or contact who showed intent depends on what action they took to begin with and what desired action they should take next.